mitsimi/embedded-project/README.md

 **6. Stopping the Server:**
 Press `Ctrl+C` in the terminal where `start-dev.sh` is running.
 The script has a cleanup trap to attempt to stop the backend server.

 ## III.
-Frontend Setup (Placeholder)

-(This section would detail how to set up and run your Vue.js frontend, including proxying API requests to the backend during development.)

-1. Navigate to `frontend/`.
-2. Install dependencies: `npm install`
-3. Start dev server: `npm run dev`
-    (Ensure your Vue app's `vite.config.ts` or equivalent is set up to proxy `/video` requests to `http://localhost:5000` where the Flask backend runs).

-## III.
 Frontend Setup (Vue.js with pnpm)